-The museum’s new and fascinating exhibit, World War Bonsai: Remembrance and Resilience, coincides with the 75th anniversary of V-J Day (aka Victory over Japan Day, meaning the end of World War II, on Sept.
+The museum’s new and fascinating exhibit, World War Bonsai: Remembrance and Resilience (up through October 2021), coincides with the 75th anniversary of V-J Day (aka Victory over Japan Day, meaning the end of World War II, on Sept.
 2, 1945).
 Of course that victory came at tremendous cost, which the exhibit explores by way of the Japanese American bonsai artists who were incarcerated in detention camps.

 Each exquisitely cultivated tree is accompanied by the story of its artist.
 As anti-Japanese sentiment increased during wartime, many were forced to abandon, burn or hide their bonsai for fear of being targeted or arrested for practicing a Japanese tradition (and possibly being loyal to the “enemy”).
 When Executive Order 9066 came down in February 1942, some artists planted their trees in the ground, in hopes of returning to them after the war.